Political positions of Zohran Mamdani: Venezuela and Cuba

 Mamdani condemned both Venezuelan president Nicolás Maduro and Cuban president Miguel Diaz-Canel as dictators, but also said the United States' actions against Venezuela and Cuba, including an embargo against the latter, only worsened the conditions of Venezuelans and Cubans.

+In January 2026, Mamdani condemned American strikes on Venezuela and the capture of Maduro by the Trump administration, calling it "an act of war and a violation of federal and international law" and "a clear attempt to change the regime."
+He also warned that the US effort to change the regime would affect not only the people of Venezuela, but also the residents of New York.
+Mamdani briefly called Trump to voice his opposition to the act.

 India

-Mamdani has said he would refuse to appear with Indian prime minister Narendra Modi if Modi visited New York, as he considers Modi a "war criminal", accusing him of "orchestrat[ing] a mass slaughter of Muslims in Gujarat" during 2002 riots in which 790 Muslims and 254 Hindus died.
+Mamdani has said he would refuse to appear with Indian Prime Minister Narendra Modi if Modi visited New York, as he considers Modi a "war criminal", accusing him of "orchestrat[ing] a mass slaughter of Muslims in Gujarat" during 2002 riots in which 790 Muslims and 254 Hindus died.
+The Supreme Court of India cleared PM Modi of complicity in the 2002 riots.
 He compared Modi to Israel's Netanyahu.
 Mamdani said that in the aftermath of these events, few Muslims remain in Gujarat, and that most people believe Gujarati Muslims do not exist today, a claim Indian leaders disputed.

 Iran

-Mamdani condemned U.S. airstrikes on Iranian nuclear sites during the Iran–Israel war, describing them as unconstitutional and destabilizing.
+Mamdani condemned U.S. airstrikes on Iranian nuclear sites during the Twelve-Day War, describing them as unconstitutional and destabilizing.

+In January 2026, Mamdani criticized the Iranian regime's violence against anti-government protesters.

+Mamdani has expressed concern over the financial and human toll of the 2026 Iran War, stating that excessive military spending detracts from funding necessary public services.
+He remarked, "We are addressing a conflict that has resulted in the deaths of thousands of innocent people.
+We are using billions of dollars to take lives.
+Funds that could help improve the standards of living for working individuals.".